larngroup/TAG-DTA/README.md

 - periodictable
 - subword_nmt

+## Usage
-## Usage (Need to unpack data files first)
+- Need to unpack data files
-(The architecture supports the use of the Linear Multi-Head Attention arXiv:2006.04768)
+- The architecture supports the use of the Linear Multi-Head Attention arXiv:2006.04768
 ## BR-DTATR (Dir:'./BR-DTATR/source/')
 ### Training
 ```